 - Rest areas with RV parking (Check each stop.
 Rules vary by state.)

 Wally World (and other parking lots) is not the quietest or most serene overnight stay despite all of the positives.

 If you are looking for something potentially quieter or with hookups, here are a few possibilities.

 These memberships allow overnight stays (and sometimes longer) in different places, based on availability.

 They each have a yearly fee, though one or two nights' stay will pay for itself compared to regular campground fees.

 - Passport America- Discount campground membership.
 It offers half-price on many campgrounds across the country.
-Limitations exist such as times of year, weekends, and length of stay.
-Water, electricity, sewer and trash are usually available for rigs staying at these locations.
+Limitations exist, such as times of year, weekends, and length of stay.
+Water, electricity, sewer, and trash are usually available for rigs staying at these locations.

 There are many different options for the RV traveler to stay for the night.

-Wally World is just one of many.
+Walmart RV parking is just one of many.

 But Wally Docking is free and easy with no reservations required, which is why it's my favorite quick-stop option when traveling long distances.